-Sinraptor is a small theropod from the Late Jurassic of China, named and described in 1994.
-Despite the name, it is not a member of raptor family (Dromaeosauridae) and it is actually related to the allosaurs, it is considered to be close to their ancestral form.
+Sinraptor is a medium-sized theropod from the Late Jurassic of China, named and described in 1994.
+Despite the name, it is not a member of raptor family (Dromaeosauridae) and it is actually related to the allosaurs, considered to be close to their ancestral form.

 A particularly pleasing aspect of this figure is the raised tail – the body is held horizontally and stands on two feet without requiring support from the tail.
 This shows that it is possible to do, so it is a shame that many recent Carnegie Collection sculpts have been seemingly restricted by a ‘tripod’ pose, in which the tip of the tail descends to contact the ground – the Carnegie Spinosaurus (both versions), Giganotosaurus, Deltadrmoeus, Velociraptor, Carnotaurus, T. rex, and it looks like the upccoming Cryolophosaurus, are all guilty as charged.
 But the Sinraptor (and also the Albertosaurus, to be reviewed soon), show that it should be possible to buck this trend and reconstruct theropods in a more natural pose.